awsdocs/aws-go-developer-guide/doc_source/sqs-example-managing-visibility-timeout.rst

 .. literalinclude:: example_code/sqs/sqs_changingvisibility.go
    :lines: 38-60

-If a message was returned, use its receipt handle to set the timeout to 10 hours.
+If a message was returned, use its receipt handle to set the timeout to 20 seconds.

 .. literalinclude:: example_code/sqs/sqs_changingvisibility.go
    :lines: 63-76